jddunn/tenets/README.md

 [![codecov](https://codecov.io/gh/jddunn/tenets/graph/badge.svg)](https://codecov.io/gh/jddunn/tenets)
 [![Documentation](https://img.shields.io/badge/docs-latest-brightgreen.svg)](https://tenets.dev/docs)

-**tenets** is a NLP CLI tool that automatically finds and builds the most relevant context from your codebase, using deterministic statistical algorithms as well as optional deep learning techniques.
+**tenets** is an intelligent code context platform that automatically finds, ranks, and aggregates the most relevant files from your codebase for AI coding assistants.

-Instead of manually copying files or searching for docs, tenets intelligently aggregates the most relevant files and metadata for interacting with AI assistants.
+Works as a **CLI tool**, **Python library**, and **MCP server** for direct integration with Cursor, Claude Desktop, Windsurf, and other AI tools.

 ## What is tenets?

-- **Finds** all relevant files automatically
+- **Finds** all relevant files automatically using NLP analysis
-- **Ranks** them by importance using multiple factors
+- **Ranks** them by importance using BM25, TF-IDF, ML embeddings, and git signals
 - **Aggregates** them within your token budget with intelligent summarizing
-- **Formats** perfectly for any use case
+- **Integrates** natively with AI assistants via Model Context Protocol (MCP)
 - **Pins** critical files per session for guaranteed inclusion
-- **Injects** your tenets (guiding principles) into session interactions automatically in prompts
+- **Injects** your tenets (guiding principles) to maintain consistency across AI interactions
 - **Transforms** content on demand (strip comments, condense whitespace, or force full raw context)

 All processing runs locally - no API costs, no data leaving your machine, complete privacy.